Four Rivers Natural History Association

 Temporary restrooms in the day use area are accessible.
 All picnic sites are under shaded ramadas and are accessible.
 The picnic area includes accessible barbecues and a drinking fountain.

 Conditions will determine actual field day interpretive walk possibilities.
 There is no seating, restrooms, or drinking water available on paths beyond the picnic area.
-The surfaces of these past may or may not consist of hard packed road base, trails with noticeable, but not extreme elevation changes, loose dirt mixed with grasses and low growing plants, grass covered relatively flat areas, loose gravel, and/or any combination of these.
+The surfaces of these paths may or may not consist of hard packed road base, trails with noticeable, but not extreme elevation changes, loose dirt mixed with grasses and low growing plants, grass covered relatively flat areas, loose gravel, and/or any combination of these.

 Once details are known, they will be shared and the ability to make preferred choices will be available to participants.